MattWong-ca/MattWong-ca/README.md

 <p align="center">Software developer from Toronto, Canada.
 Gap year from uWaterloo.
 Previously @ <b>Google</b> Software Product Sprint, @ <b>theScore</b> as an iOS Developer, and @ <b>Shopify</b> in a web design/ecommerce consulting role.</p>

 Some facts about me:
-- 📘 Learning iOS/Swift concepts, Java backend for web dev, and exploring Web3
+- 📘 Learning iOS/Swift for mobile apps, Java backend for web dev, and Web3 dev in Ethereum + Solana
 - 🤝 Looking to collaborate on startup opportunities
-- 🏀 Fun fact: Huge Toronto Raptors and Blue Jays fan!
+- 🏀 Huge Toronto Raptors and Blue Jays fan!
 <!-- - 🤔 I’m looking for help with ... -->

 <h2>Experience 💼</h2>